silinternational/idp-in-a-box/terraform/050-pw-manager/README.md

  - `memory` - Amount of memory to allocate to API container
  - `cpu` - Amount of CPU to allocate to API container
  - `desired_count` - Number of API tasks that should be run
+ - `email_service_useEmailService` - Whether or not to use Email Service API to send emails.
+Default: `true`
+ - `email_service_baseUrl` - Base URL to Email Service API
+ - `email_service_accessToken` - Access Token for Email Service API
+ - `email_service_assertValidIp` - Whether or not to assert IP address for Email Service API is trusted.
+Default: `true`
+ - `email_service_validIpRanges` - List of valid IP ranges to Email Service API

 ## Outputs